univ-of-utah-marriott-library-apple/display_manager/README.md

 	* [Rotate](#rotate)
 	* [Mirror](#mirror)
 	* [Underscan](#underscan)

 * [Admin Usage](#admin-usage) - how System Administrators might use this library
 	* [Library Examples](#library-examples)
 	* [Command-Line Examples](#command-line-examples)

 * [Update History](#update-history)

 ## Contact

-If you have any comments, questions, or other [send us an email](mailto:mlib-its-mac-github@lists.utah.edu).
-Thanks!
+If you have any comments, questions, or concerns, feel free to [send us an email](mailto:mlib-its-mac-github@lists.utah.edu).

 ## System Requirements

-Display Manager is for Mac computers.

-Display Manager depends uses the Apple-supplied Python 2.7 binary, which lives at `/usr/bin/python` and comes pre-configured with the PyObjC bindings.
-These bindings allow Python to access the Objective-C methods that do the actual manipulation of the display settings.
+Display Manager only runs on Mac computers.
+It depends on the Apple-supplied Python 2.7 binary, which lives at `/usr/bin/python` and comes pre-configured with the PyObjC bindings.
+These bindings allow Python to access the Objective-C methods that perform display manipulations.

 If you have replaced the setDefault `/usr/bin/python` binary (which is not generally advised), you should ensure that it has the PyObjC bindings set up correctly.